mosbth/medes/README.txt

 # FILE AND DIRECTORY STRUCTURE

 Here is a quick overview of the files and directory structure.
+Do not edit these files.
 More information can be found in the README.txt in the subdirectories.

 README.txt
 LICENSE.txt